DigitalGrainSize/SediNet/README.md

 Deep learning framework for [optical granulometry](https://en.wikipedia.org/wiki/Optical_granulometry) (estimation of sedimentological variables from sediment imagery).
 This repository contains all data and code to reproduce the following paper:

 Buscombe, D. (2019, in review).
 SediNet: a configurable deep learning model for mixed qualitative and quantitative optical granulometry.
-Submitted to Earth Surface Processes and Landforms
+Submitted to Earth Surface Processes and Landforms.
+Earth ArXiv preprint [here](https://eartharxiv.org/fwsnp/)

 as well as additional examples and jupyter notebooks that you can run on the cloud and use as examples to build your own Sedinet sediment descriptor